 Debt.
 You don’t know how it happened (or maybe you do), but suddenly it feels like you’re knee-deep in it.
-Whatever the amount, being in debt can be a horrible, stomach-wrenching feeling.
+Whatever the amount, being in debt can be a horrible, stomach-wrenching feeling but remember: not all debt is created equal.
 And while it’s not something to be ashamed of (we all have some form of debt at some point in our lives), it is something that you can — and absolutely should — control.

 So, don’t get discouraged, and don’t write it off as a hopeless burden you’re always going to have to deal with.
 Paying off your debt is absolutely within reach if you follow a few basic rules.
 We’re here to tell you why and how, so we teamed up with financial expert and CEO at Ellevest, Sallie Krawcheck, to walk us through how to pay down debt for good.